May 27, 2026

 5. Toggle the Backup switch to OFF.

-They will no longer upload to the cloud automatically, preserving your precious 15 GB quota for your blogging needs.
+Once disabled, your personal phone photos remain on your local hardware device storage.
+They will no longer auto-sync to the cloud, safely preserving your precious 15 GB cloud quota for your content creation business.

-• Upload images directly through the Blogger editor
+• Upload images directly through the native Blogger post editor

 Deleting unused Blogger images